horacioh/my_cv/README.md

 	- In front of all the technical & Visual side of both current products (PublishersPanel & AdvertisersPanel)
 	- Work closely with the Product Owner prioritizing & defining all the features & roadmap
 	- Work Closely with the Customer Success teams of both Products recieving user's feedback & improving the products.

+- **Freelance Designer/Developer** | February 2011 - present
+	- Working as a freelance & with another teams focusing only on frontend & design/UX work (HTML, CSS, Design systems)
+	- currently working in [Coeli](https://coeli.cat) Apps (currently in close beta)

 - **Frontend Designer/Developer at [Billy Mobile](http://billymob.com)** | February 2014 - November 2014 (9 months)